Dominikwigh/coffee-shop/TESTING.md

 Tested following:
 * The product review card is located beneath the product detail.
 * Since the leave review button is only valid for logged in users, there will be an sign in and signup button for users that are not authenticated and logged in.
-* The review contains the amount of stars given, the comment they've added, the users name and when it was added.
+* The review contains the amount of stars given, the comment they've added, the username and when it was added.
 ![Product review logged in](documentation/reviewloggedin.png)
 ![Product review not logged in](documentation/review.png)